silx-kit/silx-training/software_engineering/2_Distribution/fat_binaries.rst

 Different tools to freeze.

-Main issue: Making sure it is standalone and include everything required.
+Main issue: Making sure it is standalone and includes everything required.